YesCT/business-applications/README.md

-### Thoughtfulness
-## showing concern for the needs of people

-Note:
-- intentionally making decisions, that will benefit people

 ## Goal

 Note:
 - I was thinking about this keynote.
 - I thought about the different kinds of people that would hear it.
 - The variety experience with Drupal you all have,
-- the variety of ways you interact with Druapl
+- the variety of ways you interact with Drupal
 - The effect each of us can have, on others, coworkers, users, ourselves
 - And that sometimes decisions we make, things we do can effect people negatively
 - I think that we can be more aware of that, and avoid some of the effects we dont want, but we may not have predicted.